opendocsg/slw-judgments-backfill/2005_SGHC_184/report.md

  37 ...
 The ultimate test is whether discovery is necessary for disposing fairly of the proceedings or for saving costs.
 An assertion that the documents are relevant will not be good enough.
 Equally, an assertion that the documents are necessary because they are relevant will not be enough.
 Obviously, if a document is not relevant, it cannot be necessary for disposing of the cause or matter.
 On the other hand, documents may be relevant to a case without being necessary to it.
 The word used in O 24 r 7 is “necessary” and not “desirable” or “relevant”.
 It is the common experience of lawyers and the court that often many documents are produced because they are relevant, but only very few of them are of use.

 38     Applying the principles set out in O 24 rr 6 and 7, as expounded by the cases cited above, it seems to me that necessity must therefore be considered in the light of the purpose for which preaction discovery is sought.
 Here, the plaintiff is trying to ascertain whether it has a cause of action against the defendant by lifting the corporate veil to uncover the real charterers of the vessel.
-It believes it would be able to do so because Lee Seiu Kin JC has said in _Gerhard Hendrik Gispen v Ling Lee Soon_ [2001] SGHC 350 at [125]:
+It believes it would be able to do so because Lee Seiu Kin JC has said in _Gerhard Hendrik Gispen v Ling Lee Soon_ <span class="citation">[2001] SGHC 350</span> at [125]:

  It can be seen from the last two cases that where a company is a cloak or sham to avoid the legal obligations of a party to the Plaintiff, the court will lift the veil of incorporation.